Eisenstein series on rank 2 hyperbolic Kac--Moody groups: Convergence of the constant term

-on $\mathbb{R}_+^2$.
-As in \cite{G04} we know that $N/\Gamma\cap N$ is the projective limit of a projective family of finite-dimensional compact nil-manifolds and thus admits a projective limit measure $dn$, which is a left $N$-invariant probability measure.
-We define for all $g\in G_\R$ the constant term
+As in \cite{G04} we know that $N/(\Gamma\cap N)$ is the projective limit of a projective family of finite-dimensional compact nil-manifolds and thus admits a projective limit measure $dn$, which is a left $N$-invariant probability measure.
+More precisely, recall from Section \ref{Group} that we have a coherently basis $\Psi$ and the spaces $V_t$ for $t \in \mathbb Z_{>0}$.
+Denote by $N^0$ the subgroup of $G^0_\R$ consisting of the elements represented by upper triangular matrices with respect to $\Psi$ with $1$'s on the diagonal.
+Let $N_t$ be the image of $N^0$ in $\mathrm{Aut}(V_t)$.
+Then the group $N$ is the the projective limit of the projective family $\{ N_t, \pi_{tt'} \}$.
+We also have the canonical projection $\pi_t : N \rightarrow N_t$ for each $t$.
+Consider $\Gamma_t:= \pi_t(\Gamma \cap N)$.
+Then the space $N_t/\Gamma_t$ is a finite-dimensional compact nil-manifold, on which we define a probability measure compatible with the projections $\pi_{tt'}$.
+Now we obtain a projective limit measure $dn$ on $N/(\Gamma \cap N)$.